 The next step for understanding the terroir of BC is to create official sub-regions, known as sub-geographical indications (sub-GI) within the large area of the Okanagan Valley geographical indication.
 Sub-GIs demonstrate unique climates, soil types and the resulting wine styles.
-The Golden Mile Bench was the first sub-GI, created in 2015.
-Additional sub-GIs throughout the Okanagan Valley are expected in the coming years.
+The Golden Mile Bench was the first sub-GI, created in 2015 within the Okanagan Valley wine region followed by Okanagan Falls, Naramata Bench and Skaha Bench.
+Expect additional sub-GIs in the coming years.

 Located on the western slope of the valley south of Oliver and across from the Black Sage Bench, the Golden Mile Bench’s southerly aspect provides a warm climate.
 Its location on the west side of the valley it gets morning, rather than afternoon sunshine, making it a cooler region than its eastern neighbour.

 A wine made exclusively from grapes grown in the sub-GI can use the term Golden Mile Bench as a Geographical Indication on a BC VQA Wine label.
 It’s the location the grapes are grown, rather than the location of the winery that is relevant.